ozzik/dough.js/README.md

 Parameters:
 * `event` - (string) Name of event to detach its event handler.

 Detaches a previously set event-handling method from every element in the collection.
+Returns the same Dough object for further method chaining.

 ```javascript
 $(".super-form").off("submit");